Registration for this competition has now CLOSED.

 In 2019, First Year Mooting has space for 48 teams, sorted into pools in a World Cup-style fixture including group stage and knockout rounds.
 Each team is guaranteed to compete in at least three fixtures, with the Grand Finalists competing in a total of seven moots across the year.
 There is no better way to get mooting experience as a first year than through the 2019 Herbert Smith Freehills First Year Mooting Competition.

 The Competition has four preliminary rounds which are followed by the Quarter, Semi and Grand Final.
-The Grand Final of the 2019 competition will be held at the Federal Court on Thursday 12 September 2019.
+The Grand Final is held at the Federal Court.
 Members of the public are also encouraged to attend this event.

 Teams must consist of a Senior and Junior Counsel.
 An Instructing Solicitor who assists in legal research and preparation of the written submissions (does not speak during the oral submissions) is optional, but encouraged.
 Team members may rotate positions during the course of the competition so that everyone gets a chance to make oral submissions.